Power to Heal Campaign

-MedStar Health launches the 2017 Giving: The Power to Heal Campaign on Monday, Oct.
-2. This campaign, which runs through Friday, Oct.
-20, invites associates and physicians to invest through philanthropy and support patient experience initiatives across the system.
+MedStar Health's Giving: The Power to Heal Campaign invites associates and physicians to invest through philanthropy and support patient experience initiatives across the system.

 A Focus on Patient Experience